rencire/commoncs/README.md

-Common CS
+Common CS/SWE
 ==========

-A collection of common data structures and algorithms.
+A collection of common data structures, algorithms, and code patterns.
 Feel free to take a look and contribute!